 9. Dead Horse Mesa Scenic Byway, Utah

 Set 2000 feet above the Colorado River, Dead Horse Point is one of Utah’s most spectacular state parks – and the road to get there is pretty impressive too.
-North of Moab you turn off the main highway onto State Road 313 which takes you through hairpin turns as you travel onto a high plateau known as the Island in the Sky, which forms part of Canyonlands National Park.
+State Road 313 off the main highway takes you through hairpin turns as you travel onto a high plateau known as the Island in the Sky, which forms part of Canyonlands National Park.

-It’s hard to get an idea of the scale of what you’re looking at from above, but you can sometimes see tiny cars way below to give it scale.
-And if you’re wondering about the name, legend has it that cowboys used to use a narrow neck of land 26 metres wide as a natural corral.
+It’s hard to get an idea of the scale of what you’re looking at from above, but you can sometimes see tiny cars way below.
+And if you’re wondering about the name, legend has it that cowboys used a narrow neck of land 26 metres wide as a natural corral.
 But once horses were once left corralled and died of thirst within view of the river below them.

-The route: head north from Moab on Highway 191 then after around 9 miles take the left turn onto UT-313 and follow it for 15 miles of twists and turns as you ascend to Dead Horse State Park.
+The route: head north from Moab on Highway 191 then after around 9 miles take the left turn onto UT-313 and follow it for 15 miles as you ascend to Dead Horse State Park.

 The route: from Douglas, drive east on 15th Street which turns into East Geronimo Trail at the Airport Road intersection.
-The paved road turns to dirt after about four miles.
-Stay on Geronimo Trail for 43 miles, crossing into New Mexico onto County Road C002.
+Stay on the trail for 43 miles, crossing into New Mexico onto County Road C002.
 1.5 miles later, C004 veers to the left and connects with C001.
 C002 continues south five miles to the ghost town of Cloverdale where you’re within two miles of Mexico.
 Pick up C001 here and drive 40 miles north to Animas.

 Recommended by Charles from McCool Travel.